Chesapeake Bay Cruise With American

 4. Cherry Blossoms.

 If you book one of the early April cruises, you’ll be treated to a riot of beautiful pink flowering trees that line D.C.’s Tidal Basin and famous monuments.
-(I cruised in November and caught some lingering fall foliage colors.)
+(I cruised in early November, also a good time to cruise, and caught some lingering fall foliage colors.)

-They feature lots of regional fare, including plenty of Maryland crab served various ways.
+Lots of regional fare, including plenty of Maryland crab served various ways; plus homemade cheesecake offered nearly daily.

 6. Large Cabins.